 5. Large dependency install (puppeteer, sharp-libvips, Playwright)

-How to spot it: Downloading Chromium ... or Downloading libvips ... in install log, taking longer than the rest of the install combined.
+How to spot it: Downloading Chromium ... or Downloading libvips ... in the install log, taking longer than the rest of the install combined.

 How to spot it: Build log has a tsc invocation that prints nothing for 5+ minutes before continuing.

 How to spot it: Build log shows Optimizing bundle... or Minifying... stuck for many minutes.
-Compare bundle size with last green build.
+Compare bundle size with the last green build.

 Before you start

-- Compare last green build’s duration and page count to the failing build’s last logged page count.
+- Compare the last green build’s duration and page count to the failing build’s last logged page count.

 - Confirm